rgstori/immich-album-suggester/ARCH.md

 1.  **Cluster photos** into meaningful events using a combination of time, location, and visual similarity (via CLIP embeddings).
 2.  **Enrich clusters** with real-world context like date and location names.
 3.  **Use a Vision Language Model (VLM)** to analyze events, suggest a descriptive title, and identify highlight photos.
+4.  **Analyze existing albums** and suggest relevant photos that could be added based on temporal and spatial proximity.
-4.  **Provide a sophisticated Web UI** for users to trigger scans, manage, review, and approve these suggestions.
+5.  **Provide a sophisticated Web UI** for users to trigger scans, manage, review, and approve these suggestions.
-5.  **Create final albums** in Immich via its official API upon user approval.
+6.  **Create final albums** in Immich or **add photos to existing albums** via its official API upon user approval.

 This document serves as the primary guide for development, maintenance, and future enhancements.